diegommcc/202425-master-obtaining-analyzing-interpreting-omics-data-students/software-installation.md

 In addition, the R packages needed during the course can be installed by running the code in install-R-packages.R.

-In linux, do the following when installing packages:
+In Linux, do the following when installing packages, as it is very likely you don't have some of the necessary compilers:

 ```bash
 sudo apt-get update
 sudo apt install make
 sudo apt-get install build-essential
 ```

 ## The Integrative Genomics Viewer (IGV)